-- 1.44 As part of the Mayor's commitment to transparency and engagement, in previous years the GLA has engaged Londoners proactively in the budget consultation process on Talk London ahead of the formal statutory consultation process.
+1.50 As part of the Mayor's commitment to transparency and engagement, in previous years the GLA has engaged Londoners proactively in the budget consultation process on Talk London ahead of the formal statutory consultation process.
 The GLA's Opinion Research team have been conducting pandemic-related research since March this year, focussing on Londoners' immediate and longer-term priorities for the city.
-This consultation budget is therefore informed by a significant level of information on Londoners' current concerns and priorities for the city.
-In light of this extensive qualitative and quantitative research, it has been concluded that an extended pre-budget consultation is not necessary this year. - 1.45 As in 2020-21, this consultation document will be hosted on the Talk London website, alongside a blog post written by the Opinion Research Team summarising the opinion research findings conducted by the GLA this year on Londoners' priorities.
-Talk London members will be able to read the document and will be asked to comment on the GLA Group Budget Proposals and Precepts 2021-22 within a discussion thread.
-Log-in or registration to a Talk London account is required to take part and the consultation will last for three weeks.
+This draft budget is therefore informed by a significant level of information on Londoners' current concerns and priorities for the city.
+In light of this extensive qualitative and quantitative research, it has been concluded that an extended pre-budget consultation is not necessary this year.

+1.51 As in 2020-21, the consultation document on the Mayor's budget proposals, published in December 2020 was hosted on the Talk London website, alongside a blog post written by the Opinion Research Team summarising the opinion research findings conducted by the GLA this year on Londoners' priorities.
+Talk London members were able to read the document and were asked to comment on the GLA Group Budget Proposals and Precepts 2021-22 within a discussion thread.
+The consultation on Talk London took place from 6 January to 22 January 2021.
 The results of this engagement will be considered before the final budget is proposed.

-Structure of the Consultation Document
+Structure of the Draft Budget Document

-- 1.46 Revenue budget proposals and funding for each constituent body within the GLA Group are presented in Sections 2 to 8 of this document.
+- 1.52 Revenue budget proposals and funding for each constituent body within the GLA Group are presented in Sections 2 to 8 of this document.
 The GLA's proposals are shown first and the remainder are presented in order of magnitude of their council tax requirement.
 Section 9 sets out the proposed Capital Strategy for the GLA Group, including the statutory draft capital spending plan.
 The individual capital spending plans, capital financing budgets and borrowing limits, as well as the revenue budgets at a subjective level, are set out in Appendices A to F. Appendix G provides a summary of the Group's savings and collaboration activities.
-Appendices H and I address the medium-term financial outlook for the GLA Group and funding assumptions underpinning the budget proposals. - 1.47 This consultation document does not reflect the provisional local government and police finance settlements as the Government had not yet announced these at the time this document was published.
-The Draft Consolidated Budget, to be published in January 2020, will reflect these.
-The Final Draft Consolidated Budget to be published in February will reflect final council tax and business rates figures submitted by billing authorities having regard to the schemes announced to manage local taxation losses. - 1.48 There are also more detailed public documents relating to the budget proposals, including those that have been the subject of individual scrutiny and discussion by the GLA and functional bodies.
+Appendices H and I address the medium-term financial outlook for the GLA Group and funding assumptions underpinning the budget proposals. - 1.53 This Draft Budget reflects the announcements made in the provisional local government and police finance settlements and consequential amendments have been made to the proposals set out in the consultation document on the Mayor's budget proposals, published in December 2020.
+The Final Draft Budget to be published in February will reflect final council tax and business rates figures submitted by billing authorities having regard to the schemes announced to manage local taxation losses. - 1.54 There are also more detailed public documents relating to the budget proposals, including those that have been the subject of individual scrutiny and discussion by the GLA and functional bodies.
 These are available on the GLA's and functional bodies' websites.
-Please note that figures in the tables throughout this document may not sum exactly due to roundings. - 1.49 For further information on these documents, or in respect of budget proposals, please contact:
+Please note that figures in the tables throughout this document may not sum exactly due to roundings. - 1.55 For further information on these documents, or in respect of budget proposals, please contact: